Ethereum tooling

 Chainstack subgraphs (GraphQL)

 GraphQL can be utilized on Chainstack Subgraphs to query indexed blockchain data.
-You can deploy your own subgraph or use elastic subgraphs, already deployed subgraphs for major DeFi applications.
+You can deploy your own subgraph or use subgraphs, already deployed subgraphs for major DeFi applications.
 There are multiple tools and libraries available for that.
 Please check our tutorials on subgraphs.

 Development frameworks and toolkits